-There are two enjoyable bicycle tours that is recommended in the area, the Göinge route and the Northern forest route, which passes several popular sights in Hässleholm.
-The tours mostly use lightly trafficked roads passing through spruce and deciduous forests, meadowland and lake landscapes.
-Keep in mind that the trail crosses the highway at several points.
-Read or download a pdf of detailed route descriptions further down at this page.
+Take your bike and explore the surroundings of Hässleholm.
+Both the Göinge route and the Northern forest route pass several popular sights in this area.
+The routes go mostly on lightly trafficked roads, through deciduous forests, meadowland and lake landscapes.
+Keep in mind that you will cross the highway at several points.
+The routes are not marked trails but you get detailed route descriptions further down at this page.

 The Göinge route of 25 km starts in central Hässleholm.
 It will take you towards Ignaberga, up the slopes by the Nävlingeåsen ridge and the Göingeåsen ridge, and onwards to the Finjasjön lake before you turn back towards Hässleholm again.
 If you want a longer bicycle tour, you can continue on to Vinslöv, making the tour 50 km.

-During the tour, we recommend stopping by Hovdala Castle and exploring its five centuries of history, and the Tykarpsgrottan cave with its enchanting pillared halls 12 metres below ground.
-At the Flädergården farm with its pelargonium greenhouse you can enjoy both flowers and elderberry waffles.
-Take a break along the way and enjoy your packed lunch or dine at any of the many eateries.
-In Vinslöv, the outdoor swimming pool offers the opportunity of a quick dip on a hot summer’s day.
+During the tour, we recommend stopping by Hovdala Castle to explore five centuries of history, and by Tykarpsgrottan cave with its enchanting pillared halls 12 metres below ground.
+Cycle the longer alternative to Vinslöv and you can enjoy the pelargonium greenhouse with nearly 700 species, and have an elderberry waffle at the coffee shop Flädergården just next to Pelargonium house.
+And before you leave Vinslöv, the outdoor swimming pool offers the opportunity of a quick dip on a hot summer’s day.